Add Cluster Nodes

 -

-Transfer the KubeSphere Enterprise installation package to a cluster node and log in to the cluster node.
+Transfer the KubeSphere installation package to any cluster node and log in to that node.

 -

-Execute the following command to add execution permissions to the KubeKey binary kk:
+Execute the following command to add execute permission to the KubeKey binary file kk:

 Transfer the installation configuration file config-sample.yaml to the current directory.